New Carlisle station (South Shore Line): Future

 In 2024, NICTD president Michael Noland shared that construction of a station in the New Carlisle area was again being examined.
 He shared that a study conducted years earlier had concluded that, under the conditions of the area at the time of the study, a new station would not have attracted sufficient ridership.
 He publicized, however, that a new station was once again being explored in light of new factories and data centers being built in New Carlisle, which are expected to have many employees who will commute from out-of-town.
 A station in New Carlisle could serve as a means for residents of northwestern Indiana to commute to thousands of new jobs expected to be available at these facilities.
 Noland noted that unlike earlier proposals to locate a station within the center of New Carlisle, the most likely site for a new station would be nearer to the existing Hudson Lake flag stop.
 Noland expected that two years of studies and preliminary work would be required before construction could begin.
-However, a feasibility study released in March 2025 favored a location near the American Legion Post, approximately ten minute walk from the Downtown New Carlisle business area.
+However, a feasibility study released in March 2025 favored a location near the American Legion Post, approximately ten minute's walk from the Downtown New Carlisle business district.
 The feasibility study recommended creating a pedestrian underpass beneath the tracks.
 In September 2025, St. Joseph County Redevelopment Commission members confirmed that plans for a new station at a site near the American Legion post were progressing.
 It was also confirmed that, if built, the station will replace the Hudson Lake stop.
 The commission voted to approve several construction projects to ready the site for a station.
 Plans are to potentially open a new station in 2027 or 2028.